 Although chlorine helps to keep our water free of bacteria, over 316 contaminants have been detected in water reservoirs across the U.S. As such, it’s vital to get your water tested or find alternatives to tap water if you suspect that your water quality poses a threat to your health or has an off-putting taste or aroma.

-Our mission at Waterlogic is to deliver fresh, clean water to all offices with our UV filtration water coolers that eliminate over 99.999% of bacteria found in tap water.
+Our mission at Waterlogic is to deliver fresh, clean water to all offices with our UV filtration water coolers that eliminate over 99.9999% of bacteria found in tap water.
 Take a look at our product line or request your quote for a water cooler.